 “We are the only ones that can change how things are,” Carter says.
-“Business has slowed with gas prices constantly rising; however, I still believe we will come back,” he says.
+“Business has slowed with gas prices constantly rising; however, I still believe we will come back,”

 In trying times, a little “brain drain”—the fleeing of valuable college graduates to other areas of the country—is a fact of life.
 Despite this, Carter remains adamant about giving Michigan a shot before trekking elsewhere.